Shurik412/RastrWin3/README.md

 # RastrWinLib

-## Библиотека для работы с ПК RastrWin3 (RUSTab)
+## Library for working with RastrWin3 (RUSTab)

-Пакет RastrWinLib предназначен для работы с ПК RastrWin3 (RUSTab).
+RastrWinLib package is designed to work with PC RastrWin3 (RUSTab).

-####Для работы с RastrWinLib используются библиотеки Python 3:
+####Python 3 libraries are used to work with RastrWinLib:

 - pywin32 (win32com)
-- OpenPyXl - для работы с Excel
+- OpenPyXl - for working with Excel

 ## Installation